Saturable nonlinearities in a driven-dissipative bosonic quantum battery: Charging dynamics and steady states

 Equation \ref{L1}, which is the first order contribution in $\tau$, shows that the external drive induces the creation of coherences between the ground state $\ket{0}$ and the first excited state $\ket{1}$.
 The nonlinear term in the Hamiltonian begins contributing to the charging dynamics only at second order in $\tau$, as seen in Eq. \ref{L2}.
 Also, it impacts not only the energy $E(\tau)$ of the QB but the coherence, again between the fundamental and first excited states.
 At this order, the external drive has already induced coherences between $\ket{0}$ and $\ket{2}$ and the dissipative parameter $\gamma$ competes with the detuning $\Delta$ and the nonlinear parameters $\chi$ and $n_s$ in the generation of coherences.
 Although cumbersome, this approach is straightforward to apply and can generate Taylor series expansions for several quantities of interest, such as the energy.
 Pad\'e approximants can then be used to obtain analytical approximations \cite{bender1999advanced}.
 We do not follow this approach here however and rely on numerical approximations.

 To show that the presence of a nonlinear response induces nonclassicality in the state of the QB, during its charging, Fig. \ref{fig4} shows the evolution of the Wigner function $W(\beta)$ from the beginning of the interaction until $\tau = 20$ for some selected set of parameters.
 We should expect a classical state with a positive Wigner function in the limits where $\alpha \gg \gamma$ or $\gamma \gg \alpha$.
 Negative values of the Wigner function are clearly present in the state and eventually disappear once the dissipative interaction becomes important.
 The presence of negative values in the Wigner function can only be explained by the onset of nonlinearities since it is well known that a driven linear oscillator evolves under the form of a coherent state, which is described by a nonnegative Wigner function \cite{drummond2014quantum}.
+We emphasize that the present work does not claim a general quantum advantage over all possible classical analogues.
+Establishing such an advantage would require a resource-constrained comparison with a suitably defined classical nonlinear oscillator.
+What our results show is that the saturable nonlinear quantum model can generate nonclassical states, as witnessed by the negativity of the Wigner function, and that the nonlinear spectral structure modifies energy storage, ergotropy, and charging power relative to the corresponding linear quantum benchmark.

 Finally, we investigate the steady states of the QB in the presence of nonlinearity and dissipation.
 The solution to the Liouville equation $\dot{\rho} = \mathcal{L}\rho$, in the case where the superoperator $\mathcal{L}$ is diagonalizable, has the form